Weak disorder in the stochastic mean-field model of distance II: Introduction

-Let us now focus on the particular problem dealt with in this study and the motivations behind the problem.
+Let us now focus on the particular problem dealt with in this study and the motivations behind it.
 Suppose we start with a connected graph $\GG_n$ (deterministic such as $K_n$ or random) on $n$ vertices.
-Suppose each edge is assigned a random positive edge weight $u_e$.
-We shall assume that the weights are independent and identically distributed over edges with some distribution $F$, with density $f$.
-Fix two vertices (say chosen uniformly at random from $\GG_n$) and let us denote them by $1$ and $n$ say.
+Suppose each edge $e$ is assigned a random positive edge weight $E_e$.
+We shall assume that the weights are i.i.d.~over the edges with some distribution $F$, with density $f$.
+Fix two vertices (say chosen uniformly at random from $\GG_n$), and let us denote them by $1$ and $n$.
 For any path $\PP$ between the two vertices, let the weight of the path $w(\PP)$ be defined by

-i.e.\ the sum of weights of the edges in the path.
-The \emph{optimal} or \emph{minimal weight} path (which is unique since the edge weights have a density) is the path that minimizes the above weight function.
-In the study of random systems, this regime is often called the {\bf weak disorder} regime, while probabilists know this problem as ``first passage percolation''.
-The mental picture one can have is that the network is entrusted with carrying flow between various parts of the network, and the way it performs this duty is via routing flow through optimal paths.
-We shall defer a more extensive discussion of the relevant literature to Section \ref{sec:disc}.
+that is, the sum of weights of the edges in the path.
+The \textit{optimal} or \textit{minimal weight} path (which is unique since the edge weights have a density) is the path that minimizes the above weight function.
+In the study of random systems, this regime is often called the \textit{weak disorder} regime, while probabilists know this problem as ``first passage percolation.''
+The mental picture one can have is that the network is entrusted with carrying flow between various nodes of the network, and the way it performs this duty is via routing flow through optimal paths.
+We shall defer a more extensive discussion of the relevant literature to Section~\ref{sec:disc}.

-Another regime which is of tremendous interest is the {\bf strong disorder regime}.
-Here the weight of a path which we shall denote by $w_{\tt st}$ as the {\it maximum} or {\it minimum} weight of all edges in the path.
-In these two cases we shall denote the weight functions as
+Another regime which is of tremendous interest is the \textit{strong disorder regime}.
+Here the weight of a path is either the \textit{maximum} or the \textit{minimum} weight of all edges in the path.
+We denote the weight functions as

 and